plotly/plotly.github.io/_posts/2015-04-17-histograms-description.md

 ---
+layout: new_layout
 title: Intro to Histograms
-date: 2015-04-17 00:00:00 Z
-permalink: "/histogram/"
-tags:
-- dataliteracy
-layout: new_layout
 subtitle: What is a histogram?
+permalink: /histogram/
-imageurl: "/static/images/histograms-description/thum-histogram-description.png"
+imageurl: /static/images/histograms-description/thum-histogram-description.png
 state: active
+tags: dataliteracy
 meta_description: What is a histogram?
 When do you use a histogram?
 An interactive lesson on how to read a histogram, how a histogram is made, and how to analyze a histogram.
 popularity: frontpage
 actioncall: Make a Histogram
 ---